rio-cloud/vite-rio-template/README.md

     - **integration**: all cypress integration tests
     - **utils**: utility functions that are used in integration tests

-Note, there is no dedicated root folder for all the type files on purpose, as we believe that the typings should be colocated to the files where they originate from.
+Note, there is no dedicated root folder for all the type files on purpose, as we believe that the typings should be co-located to the files where they originate from.
 This means, that component types belong to the respective component folder, model types belong to the respective API in the service folder, etc.

 ## Migrate existing projects to Vite